schmelter-sap/jvmkill/README.md

 Configures the limit of resourceExhausted events that can be fired in the configured time interval.
 Defaults to 0 if not provided (JVM is killed with a single fired event).

+## time
+Configures the time limit (in seconds) in which resourceExhausted events are kept in the counter.
+Defaults to 1 if not provided.

 ## printHeapHistogram

 Determines whether or not a histogram of heap usage is printed before the agent kills the JVM.